-This amazing vegan whipped cream recipe is from Vegan Desserts: Sumptuous Sweets for Every Season,* reprinted with permission of the author and Skyhorse Publishing, ©2011 Hannah Kaminsky.
+This amazing vegan whipped cream recipe is from the cookbook, Vegan Desserts: Sumptuous Sweets for Every Season by Hannah Kaminsky.
+Reprinted with permission of the author and Skyhorse Publishing, ©2011.

 - 1 ½ cups full-fat coconut milk

-- ½ cup plain soy or coconut creamer
+- ½ cup soy creamer or coconut creamer, plain

 - 2 tablespoons agar-agar flakes or 2 teaspoons agar-agar powder